Skip to main content

 Biography

-Amy’s previous role was Assistant Director of Academic Services at the Institute of Cancer Research (ICR), a college of the University of London.
-She was responsible for a wide range of activities including doctoral training partnerships, policy and quality assurance, student recruitment, academic governance and events.
+Prior to her roles in health, Amy was Associate Director for Doctoral Environment and Development in the King’s Centre for Doctoral Studies.
+Before coming to King’s, she spent ten years working at the Institute of Cancer Research (ICR), in roles including Assistant Director of Academic Services.
+She was responsible for a wide range of activities including doctoral training partnerships, education policy and quality assurance, academic governance and events.

-In her previous life as a researcher, she was a postdoc at the ICR working on paediatric brain tumours, and she completed her PhD in cancer research at the University of Bristol in 2009.
+As a researcher, she was a postdoc at the ICR working on paediatric brain tumours.
+She completed her PhD in cancer research at the University of Bristol in 2009.

 Useful links: